How to migrate an existing website to Webflow without losing its SEO?

 Post-migration SEO tracking and monitoring

-The migration doesn't end when your new Webflow website goes live.
+The migration doesn't end when your new Webflow site goes live.
 After transferring your website, it's essential to regularly monitor your SEO metrics via Google Analytics and Google Search Console.
 Check the stability of your organic traffic, your ranking for your main keywords, and make sure that no technical or indexing issues arise after migration.

 And to help you improve your SEO on Webflow, we've selected this video for optimization tips.